PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

       | sh -s -- -v master -H planktoscopehat
     ```

-    This will install the current unstable development version of the PlanktoScope software distribution.
+    This will install the current unstable development version of the PlanktoScope OS.
 This version is likely to be broken in various ways.

 Instead of installing the latest version on the "stable", "beta", or "edge" release channel, you can also install a specific tagged release or pre-release of the PlanktoScope software.
 For example, to install the *v2024.0.0-alpha.1* pre-release of the PlanktoScope software, you would run the following command: